HanOostdijk/tabraux/README.md

     (Windows only)
   - `edit_phrase` : function that edits a phrase in a ‘musical phrase’ or ‘track’ with `sub` or `gsub`
+  - `phrase2` : function that allows inserting an anchor point in a phrase